gracicot/gracicot.github.io/_posts/2017-07-01-deleted--function-diagnostic.md

 Here's the [code snippet](http://coliru.stacked-crooked.com/a/e544fb49a4bd9efa) that resulted in this error.

-Again, it's not as clean as I would like to be, but it's still outputting our error properly, while not breaking sfinae.
+It's not as clean as I would like to be, but it's still output our error properly, while not breaking sfinae.

 The great thing about having the static assert in a separate class is that you can add new errors simply by adding a new constructor: